4x4 (2019 film)

-4x4 is an Argentine-Spanish crime thriller film based on actual events by Mariano Cohn from a screenplay he co-wrote with Gastón Duprat.
-Produced by the latter, the film stars Peter Lanzani as Ciro, a criminal who breaks into a 4x4 SUV, owned by an obstetrician medic Enrique Ferrari (Dady Brieva), in order to steal the car stereo.
+4x4 is a 2019 crime thriller film directed by Mariano Cohn, who co-wrote it with Gastón Duprat.
+Its premise is similar to that of the 1998 film Captured.

+The film stars Peter Lanzani as Ciro, a criminal who breaks into a 4x4 SUV, owned by an obstetrician medic Enrique Ferrari (Dady Brieva), in order to steal the car stereo.
 The car has a security mechanism that cuts the power, trapping Ciro in the process.

 Plot

 Ciro (Peter Lanzani) is walking in a neighborhood in Buenos Aires when he sees an SUV model car that catches his interest.
 He breaks into it, begins taking anything including the stereo, and defiles the car by peeing and passing gas.
 When he tries to get out, however, he cannot open the doors.
 He frantically tries to get out, ripping the door panels off but cuts his arm when reaching for the lock mechanism, the floor having reinforced steel, and when he tries his gun to shoot at the front windshield the bullet bounces off and the ricochet hits him in the thigh.
 He tries calling for help but his cellphone dies.

-Ciro uses his shirt as a tourniquet to stop the bleeding, things get worse when he suffers from the heat being trapped forcing him to finish off the last of his Pepsi bottle.
-He sees a woman fixing her makeup using the car door window but when Ciro screams for help she does not hear him.
-Nighttime comes and Ciro is plagued by thirst, trying to lick the door windows for the water covering it.
+Ciro uses his shirt as a tourniquet to stop the bleeding.
+The situation worsens when he finishes off the last of his Pepsi bottle due to the heat.
+He sees a woman fixing her makeup using the car door window but when Ciro screams for help, she does not hear him.
+When nighttime comes, Ciro is plagued by thirst, causing him to lick the door windows for water.

-Morning comes and Ciro reinstalls the stereo to play music, helping to keep his sanity.
+Morning comes and Ciro reinstalls the stereo to play music, helping to maintain his sanity.
 The stereo stops playing, a number calls the car with the caller ID saying ‘ME’.
 It is the owner of the car, Enrique, (Dady Brieva) a doctor specializing in obstetrics.
-He tells Ciro that the security system he built into the car, which he calls 4x4, has cut the electric power within the car at the moment Ciro broke in, the car is completely bulletproof, soundproofed and polarized; so no one will hear or see him crying for help, the only thing not secured is the gas tank but Enrique teases it's been rigged with an explosive so if Ciro disobeys he’ll blow Ciro up.
+He tells Ciro that the security system he built into the car, which he calls 4x4, has cut the electric power within the car at the moment Ciro broke in, the car is completely bulletproof, soundproofed and polarized; so no one will hear or see him crying for help; the only thing not secured is the gas tank, but Enrique teases that it has been rigged with an explosive that will explode when Ciro gets defiant.

 Enrique asks Ciro questions and talks about his personal life to him.
 He reveals that he is a widower, has a daughter and grandchild, and is suffering from terminal cancer with only a few months left to live.
 Ciro doesn't care about Enrique and demands to be set free, while threatening to kill Enrique and his family if he doesn't.
-Enrique hangs up and turns on the A/C to its strongest level, freezing Ciro to point of his lips turning blue from near hypothermia.
-Ciro also has to deal with his leg becoming infected from the gunshot wound and has no water or food.
+Enrique hangs up and turns on the A/C to its strongest level, freezing Ciro to point that his lips turn blue from near hypothermia.
+Ciro also has to deal with his leg becoming infected from the gunshot wound and a lack of food and water.